 Section 153-Any ordained or licensed minister of the Pilgrim Holiness Church interfering with the work of, or influencing anyone against any pastor, shall be answerable to the District Council.
-Should the offender be a member of another District the offended shall make charges to his District Council, they in turn to the Council of the District of which the offender is a member.
+Should the offender be a member of another District the offender shall make charges to his District Council, they in turn to the Council of the District of which the offender is a member.

 Section 154-All ministers shall place their church letter in some local church within sixty days after receiving the same, and if they fail to do so their letter becomes void.
 Each pastor shall become a member of the church or one of the churches which he serves, and such membership shall move automatically when he moves to another charge.
-The membership of such pastor's wife shall be automatically transferred with her husband's membership provided she is a member in good and regular standing in the Pilgrim Holiness Church.